wp-plugins/bulletproof-security/readme.txt

 = Can BulletProof Security speed up my website and make it run faster? =

 Yes.
 BulletProof security can speed up your website and make it run faster if you use the Speed Boost Cache Bonus Code and add it to BPS Custom Code.
 See the BulletProof Security Bonus Custom Code section on the BulletProof Security plugin Description page for a link to the Speed Boost Cache Bonus Code.

+= How does BulletProof Security Plugin Login Security & Monitoring work? =

+BulletProof Security Login Security & Monitoring allows you to choose whether you want to Log All User Account Logins or Log Only User Account Lockouts.
+The Dynamic DB Logging Form has 3 checkbox options: Lock, Unlock or Delete database rows.
+The Login Security database table is hooked into the WordPress Users database table, but they are 2 completely separate database tables.
+If you lock a User Account then BPS will enforce that lock on that User Account and the User will not be able to log in.
+If you unlock a User Account then the User will be able to login.
+Deleting database rows in the Login Security database table does NOT delete the User Account from the WordPress Users database table.
+When you delete a User Account it is pretty much the same thing as unlocking a User Account.
+To delete actual User Accounts you would go to the WordPress Users page and delete that User Account.

+= What to do if your User Account is locked by Login Security out and you are unable to login? =

+Use FTP or your web host control panel file manager and rename the /bulletproof-security/ plugin folder name to /_bulletproof-security and login to your website.
+After logging into your website, rename the /_bulletproof-security/ plugin folder name back to /bulletproof-security/.
+Unlock your User Account on the BPS Login Security and Monitoring page.

+= What to do if you cannot log back into my website due to an htaccess file/code problem? =

+If you accidentally activated BulletProof Modes without first running the Setup Wizard or clicking the AutoMagic buttons or you added additional invalid custom htaccess code to BPS Custom Code or your web host does not allow you to lock your root .htaccess file and your htaccess file was locked: Use FTP or your Web Host Control Panel File Manager and delete the .htaccess files that BPS creates in your website root folder and your wp-admin folder.
+Deleting the .htaccess files in your website root folder & wp-admin folder will allow you to log back in to your website.
+If your web host does not allow locking the root .htaccess file then go to htaccess File Editor tab page and click the Turn Off AutoLock button.
+Either run the Setup Wizard again or click the AutoMagic buttons and activate BulletProof Modes again.
+If the problem was caused by invalid custom htaccess code added to BPS Custom Code then remove/delete the invalid custom htaccess code from BPS Custom Code before activating BulletProof Modes again.

+= Do Idle Session Logout (ISL) or Auth Cookie Expiration (ACE) affect all website visitors to your website? =

+The Idle Session Logout (ISL) javascript code is only loaded if a User is logged into your website (depends on your ISL option settings for User Accounts/Roles) and is specific to only that User's Browser/Client Browser and Login Session.
+Auth Cookie Expiration (ACE) is a WordPress Authentication Cookie that is set when a User logs into your website.
+Visitors that visit your website that are not logged into your website are not affected in any way by ISL or ACE.

+= Can the Idle Session Logout Time be changed while Users are logged in or after a User has already logged in? =

+Yes.
+ISL is Client Browser based and the Idle Session Logout Time is a variable that has a value that can be changed "on the fly".
+Example: If UserA and UserB login to your site and the Idle Session Logout Time was 60 minutes when they logged in and you change the Idle Session Logout Time to 1 minute while UserA and UserB are logged into your site then UserA and UserB and all other Users that are logged into your site (depending on your ISL option settings) will be automatically logged out after being idle/inactive for 1 minute.

+= Can the Auth Cookie Expiration Time be changed while Users are logged in or after a User has already logged in? =

+Yes and No. Yes, you can change the Auth Cookie Expiration Time option setting for all Users (depending on your ACE option settings), but the WordPress Authentication Cookie Expiration time is set when Users log into your site and cannot be changed "on the fly".
+So if you change the Auth Cookie Expiration Time while UserA and UserB are already logged into your site then the new Auth Cookie Expiration Time that you choose will not take effect until after UserA and UserB logout and log back into your site.
+The WordPress Authentication Cookie Expiration time can only be set/reset at login.
+This is the default functionality of the WordPress Authentication Cookie.

+= How does BulletProof Security FrontEnd|BackEnd Maintenance Mode work? =

+FrontEnd Maintenance Mode creates template files based on the options you choose and save.
+When you Turn On Maintenance Mode those template files are copied to the root directory of your website.
+When you Turn Off Maintenance Mode those template files are deleted from the root directory of your website.
+Maintenance Mode works by allowing the IP addresses that you enter & save to view the site normally.
+All other IP addresses will see the Maintenance Mode template page.
+BackEnd Maintenance Mode writes directly to your wp-admin .htaccess file and adds a deny all block of .htaccess code with the IP addresses the you enter & save when you enable BackEnd Maintenance Mode.
+When you disable/uncheck BackEnd Maintenance Mode that deny all block of .htaccess code is removed/deleted from your wp-admin .htaccess file.
+For more extensive help info or CSS Code, Image & Video Embed examples to add in the Maintenance Mode Text, CSS Style Code, Images, Videos Displayed To Website Visitors text area click this Maintenance Mode Guide Forum Topic link: <a href="http://forum.ait-pro.com/forums/topic/maintenance-mode-guide-read-me-first/" title="Maintenance Mode Guide" rel="nofollow" target="_blank">Maintenance Mode Guide</a>.

 = BPS Alert!
 Your site does not appear to be protected by BulletProof Security.
 What does the Alert mean? =